frankischilling/stardust/README.md

 3. **Configure your character:**
    - Edit `config/player_stats.py` - Update your **Woodcutting Level** (most important!)
+   - If using firemaking, also update your **Firemaking Level** (burn time is fixed; level mainly unlocks higher-tier logs and improves light chance)
    - Edit `config/player_config.py` - Set preferences (optional, has sensible defaults)
    - The bot automatically selects the best tree type based on your level